ycandau/explorer_api/README.md

 - Nested objects that parallel the folder structure.
 - Arrays aggregated by traversing the tree structure of the folders.

 Formatting the data as a list is going to be necessary for the eventual rendering on the client.
 So I decided to aggregate the arrays directly on the server.
-Due to React's use of non-mutating state data, arrays are also going to be much easier to work with than nested objects.
+Due to React's use of immutable state data, arrays are also going to be easier to work with than potentially deeply nested objects.

 The server creates and sends a list of file objects for each root with the following information: